dmerejkowsky/dmenv/README.md

 Q: What if I don't want to install the dev dependencies?<br/>
 A: Don't use dmenv.
 Run `pip install` without `[dev]` extras.

-Q: How do I upgrade a dependency?
+Q: How do I upgrade a dependency?<br/>
 A: Just run `dmenv freeze` again.
 If something breaks, either fix your code or use more precise version specifiers

-Q: How do I depend on a git specific repo/branch?
+Q: How do I depend on a git specific repo/branch?<br/>
 A: Edit the `requirements.lock` by hand like this:

 ```